Financial decisions. They’re already hard enough as an individual, and even harder to do with another person who has their own independent ideas.

 When you communicate, stick with talking about how you feel regarding a matter and avoid making declarations about what your partner has done in the past or what you’re hoping that they will do in the future.

 Making comments about how a person is spending can quickly turn accusatory, making a person defensive.
-Even when having tough conversations, do your best to remove judgement from the equation.
+Even when having tough conversations, do your best to remove judgment from the equation.

 Also, accept that just because you have explained something to your partner once, that they understand what you mean and where you are coming from.
 Don’t lose your cool if you have to remind your partner what’s important or a priority to you, especially if that’s not the way they seem wired to operate.